splunk/public-o11y-docs/incident-intelligence/key-concepts.rst

      - An unplanned interruption to a service or reduction in the quality of a service that needs to be resolved.
 Each incident is made up of alerts that are ingested into Incident Intelligence.
 You can also create incidents manually.
 Manual incidents don't have ingested alerts.

    * - Incident action
      - Any status-changing event taken by a user or the system on an incident.
-Incident responders can acknowledge, resolve, or reject an incident.
+Incident responders can acknowledge, resolve, or dismiss an incident.
 These actions update the incident status to reflect the most recent action.

    * - Incident alerting
      - The primary mechanism of Incident Intelligence.
 It is the process by which alerts and events are ingested at scale and grouped to create incidents.
 As alerts and events are ingested into Incident Intelligence, they pass through a series of data transformations, such as alert routing and alert grouping.